artvalencio/tools/README.md

 # Tools

-General tools to support code developers.
+General tools to support code developers

-These are provided as is, without any warranty.
+These are provided as is, without any warranty

 Usage guidelines:

 (1) Don't do evil

 (2) This is open-source, don't put an IP on it.
-Consider making open-source any programs using it (3) Spotted a mistake or better way of writing up?
+Consider making open-source any programs using it

+(3) Spotted a mistake or better way of writing up?
 Contribute!

 ---------------------------